x-real-ip/p1-relay/README.md

 telegram stream out to as many programs as you like dsmr-reader, Home Assistant, Node-RED, a home battery, all at once.

-Built for the [SlimmeLezer](https://www.zuidwijk.com/product/slimmelezer/) by Marcel Zuidwijk ([@zuidwijk](https://github.com/zuidwijk)), flashed with the esp-link firmware offered on its product page rather than the default [ESPHome build](https://github.com/zuidwijk/dsmr).
-ESPHome parses the telegram on the device and does not hand out the raw stream, but any reader that exposes raw telegrams over TCP will work.
+I use the [SlimmeLezer](https://www.zuidwijk.com/product/slimmelezer/) by Marcel Zuidwijk ([@zuidwijk](https://github.com/zuidwijk)), flashed with the esp-link firmware offered on its product page rather than the default [ESPHome build](https://github.com/zuidwijk/dsmr).
+ESPHome parses the telegram on the device and does not hand out the raw stream.
+But any reader that exposes raw telegrams over TCP will work.

 New consumers are only connected at a telegram boundary (`/`), so nobody ever receives half a telegram.
 Existing consumers get the bytes unchanged, with no